Image above: In 1987, Giles earned his Ph.D. and moved to Midland, Michigan, to begin laboratory work at Dow Chemical.

 And then, when the Airforce put out a request for SBIR work to extend the results of the CAI program, we applied for it and got it.

 G: Boeing and the Airforce said, “Gee, this CAI data looks great, but how can we use this when we’re developing an airplane?
 We need to translate this into something that is practical for manufacturing.

 This is where my history started coming together.
-Because I started out working in the lab at Dow doing lab work, and then I moved to this small plastics compound in Kentucky were I really had to get my hands dirty, you know?
-Everyday you’re trying to get product out there, you’re trying to get product into boxes and onto trucks and you have to solve day-to-day mechanical and electrical problems.
+Because I started out working in the lab at Dow doing lab work, and then I moved to this small plastics compound in Kentucky where I really had to get my hands dirty, you know?
+Every day you’re trying to get the product out there, you’re trying to get the product into boxes and onto trucks, and you have to solve day-to-day mechanical and electrical problems.

-So, I got experience in the production side of things and I got a lot more sensitivity to what it takes, what kind of instrument do you want to be able to hand somebody on the manufacturing floor.
+So, I got experience in the production side of things, and I got a lot more sensitivity to what it takes, what kind of instrument you want to be able to hand somebody on the manufacturing floor.

 These things all kind of came together.

-I’ve got to make it real clear, I didn’t invent this thing alone.
+I’ve got to make it real clear; I didn’t invent this thing alone.
 But I think I’m a good facilitator.
-That’s a real important point, I didn’t invent this alone.
+That’s a really important point; I didn’t invent this alone.